-Of those crimes that occurred On Campus, in On-campus Student Housing Facilities, on or in Noncampus property or buildings, and on Public Property, enter the number of crimes that were unfounded.

-The total number of unfounded crimes should include all criminal offenses, hate crimes, domestic violence, dating violence, or stalking incidents that have been unfounded.
-Arrests and disciplinary actions cannot be unfounded

-If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded".
-Only sworn or commissioned law enforcement personnel may unfound a crime.

-Count unfounded crimes in the year in which they were originally reported.
+Of those crimes that occurred On Campus , in On- campus Student Housin g Facilities , on or in Non campus property or buildings, and on Public Property , enter the numb The total number of unfounded crimes should inc riolence, or stalking incidents that have been unfounded.
+Arrests and disciplinary actions cannot be unfounded.
+If a reported crime is investigated by law enforcer f a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded".
+Only sworn or commissioned law en nforcement personnel m ay unfound a crime.
+Count unfounded crimes in the year in which the y were originally reporte ed.
+Number 2015 2016 2017 a.
+Total unfounded crimes 3 --------------------------- ---

-Number

-2013 2014 2015

-a.
-Total unfounded crimes 2 0

-Longview Campus
+Caveat: If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."

+LONGVIEW CAMPUS